LeeseTheFox/CS_OBS/README.md

 # CS_OBS: Automatic OBS Launcher

-CS_OBS is a lightweight, cross-platform utility that automatically starts and stops OBS with the Replay Buffer enabled when you start playing a game.
-It's designed to be simple, efficient, and easy to configure.
+CS_OBS is a lightweight Linux utility that automatically starts and stops OBS with the Replay Buffer enabled when you start playing a game.
+It serves as a flexible replacement for Nvidia ShadowPlay, giving you the power and customization of OBS Studio with automatic game detection.
+The application is designed to be simple, efficient, and easy to configure.

+**Note:** While Windows support exists in the code, this application is primarily developed and tested on Linux.
+Windows functionality is untested.

 ## Features

+- **ShadowPlay Replacement:** A flexible alternative to Nvidia ShadowPlay that works with any graphics card and gives you the full power of OBS Studio.
 - **Automatic OBS Control:** Automatically launches OBS with the Replay Buffer when a whitelisted game starts, and closes it when the game stops.
 - **Whitelist System:** You have full control over which games trigger OBS to launch.
 - **Process Picker:** A user-friendly process picker to easily add running games to your whitelist.
 - **Manual Control:** Add and remove games from the whitelist manually.
 - **System Tray Integration:** The application runs in the system tray for easy access and minimal intrusion.
-- **Cross-Platform:** Works on both Windows and Linux.
+- **Linux-Focused:** Developed and tested primarily on Linux, with automatic detection of Flatpak and system OBS installations.

 ## Getting Started